 The starting point is clear: The world has agreed to reduce greenhouse gas emissions to keep warming to 1.5 degrees.
 To reach the target, we must reduce our dependence on fossil fuels and invest more in renewable energy sources while improving energy efficiency.

 ”Industries, production facilities and power plants will have to switch to green resources such as biomass.
-This still results in greenhouse gas emissions, but it is carbon that is already part of the cycle, unlike fossil raw materials that add new carbon dioxide to the atmosphere," says Isabella Herstad Norin, Process Engineer and responsible for green transition in Industry at COWI Sweden.
+This still results in greenhouse gas emissions, but it is carbon that is already part of the cycle, unlike fossil raw materials that add new carbon dioxide to the atmosphere,” says Anna Berggren, senior market- and sustainability director at COWI in Sweden.

 The IPCC makes scenarios for how much the climate is affected based on the activities that society is doing to adapt, and which activities are realistically feasible soon.
 They see that we will not be able to switch to biofuels and renewable energy sources at the rate required to meet the 1.5-degree temperature increase goal.